 Under Idle services I can see two app service plans I use for running several web apps, that are generating costs for me but are rarely utilized.

-Clicking further on the items in this list, I get detailed breakdown of the individual services and their current costs.
+Clicking further on the items in this list, I get a detailed breakdown of the individual services and their current costs.

 I was able to find out that I had forgotten about an App Service Plan, that I had initially named ‘FreeWE’ (for Western Europe), but that I later scaled to a paid version.
-Thus, the naming did not match the actual service any more.
+Thus, the naming did not match the actual service anymore.
 I scaled this App Service Plan from Standard 1 (S1) to Free from the Azure Portal, and I’m now saving about 430 € yearly.

 And this only took me a short moment to find out and a minute to fix it!

 Another thing I found from the recommendations was an abandoned virtual machine disk in one of my Azure storage accounts.
-This is costing me less than 5 € each month, and while relative little it’s still a recurring cost for a service I am not using anymore.
+This is costing me less than 5 € each month, and while relatively little it’s still a recurring cost for a service I am not using anymore.

 Hovering over the item I get a link to Azure Portal, that takes me directly to the exact resource.
 The disk was created in April of this year, and I see that it is not connected to any of my other virtual machines.